-Located on the northern coast of Cuba, between the Bay of Dogs and Atlantic Ocean, Cayo Guillermo was our little retreat after roaming dusty cities.
+Located on the northern coast of Cuba, between the Bay of Dogs and Atlantic Ocean, Cayo Guillermo was our little retreat after roaming the dusty Cuban cities.
 Beautifully described in Ernest Hemingway’s novel Islands in the Stream, Cayo gracefully welcomed us to its stunning blond beach paradise.

 Getting to Cayo Guillermo

 It takes some time and some CUC’s to get to Cayo Guillermo.
 There is an international airport located on the island of Cayo Coco close to Cayo Guillermo.
 At the time of our travels (May 2016) there were no local buses available to take you to the resorts.

 The best way is to either rent a car or get a taxi.
 However, if you booked all-inclusive resort and are flying to Cayo, your hotel should arrange a bus transfer, which takes around 45 minutes.

 There is no public transport available from Havana so you will have to either rent a car or get a taxi.
 The distance is approx 550 km and it took us around 7 hours straight to come back to Havana by car.

 Since we were travelling to Cayo from Trinidad, we got a taxi.
 It took us around 3.5 hours to get there at a cost at 120 CUC ($120.06 USD).
 Sharing a taxi would’ve been a very good idea.

 There’s a passport control booth before entering Cayo Coco, so have your documents ready.